SpeedyWeather/SpeedyWeather.jl/docs/joss/paper.md

 The user interface of SpeedyWeather.jl is heavily influenced by the Julia ocean model Oceananigans.jl [@Ramadhan2020].
-A monolithic interface based on parameter files is avoided in favor of a library-style interface in which users write short scripts to run models rather than merely supplying parameters and input arrays.
+A monolithic interface based on parameter files is avoided in favor of a library-style interface.
+Users write notebooks, directly into Julia's read-evaluate-print loop (REPL) or short scripts to run models rather than merely supplying parameters and input arrays.
 A model is created bottom-up by first defining the discretization and any non-default model components with their respective parameters.